 The following information is intended to help students and their families make informed decisions about medical withdrawals.
-If you have additional questions or concerns, please contact [[dghayg, Donna Haygood-Jackson]], the office's Case Manager.
-Petitions for partial medical withdrawals are due on Fridays at 5:00 p.m. in order for the Committee to evaluate them at the weekly meeting on Tuesdays.
+If you have additional questions or concerns, please contact [[rlmcdonald, Rachel McDonald]], the office's Case Manager.
+Petitions for partial medical withdrawals are due on Fridays at 5:00 p.m. in order for the Committee to evaluate them at their meeting, which takes place every-other Tuesday.
 Any petitions not completed during the semester in which the process began will be archived.

 The Committee on Academic Status does not consider petitions for actions that occurred more than twelve months earlier.
 We believe there are multiple points along the span of a year when students have the opportunity to consider their options for academic relief in a timely manner.
 In addition, the College devotes significant time and energy to making sure students understand the supportive resources available to them.

 Medical Withdrawal: Mid-semester withdrawal due to documented medical concerns.